Shasha004/Railway-Management-System-OOPs-JAVA-Project/README.md

 ## Key Features

 - **Train Management**: Add and manage train details such as train number, name, source, destination, and schedule.
-- **Passenger Management**: Add, edit, and manage passenger information including name, contact details, and booking status.
+- **Passenger Management**: Add, edit, and manage passenger information including name, contact details, and email.
-- **Trip Management**: Create and manage trips that correspond to specific trains, including trip timings, availability, and booking status.
+- **Trip Management**: Create and manage trips that correspond to specific trains, including trip timings,start and destination ,price of the trip,driver Id,train name.
 - **Employee Management**: Add and manage employees, track their roles (e.g., conductors, station managers), and update employee details.
 - **Database Connectivity**: The project uses **JDBC** to connect to the **SQL database** for data storage and retrieval.
 - **Graphical User Interface (GUI)**: The system is designed with a user-friendly GUI built with **Swing** and **AWT** components, featuring **JFrame** and **JPanel** for navigation and user interaction.